itesdahl/RIFF220/README.md

 - 4x2020 500mm for Z
 - 8x2020 350mm for X and Y

+- Optional: 1x2020 350mm for z to support the rear 8mm rods

 ### Extrusions for the bed assy 220x220
 - 1x2020 240mm center